State and Local Policy Database

 Shortly after the EERS was approved by the Joint Finance Committee of the state legislature, the state limited funding to Focus on Energy to 1.2% of revenues, which resulted in a major reduction in energy efficiency goals.

-The Commission in May 2018 set four-year savings goals for the 2019-2022 period, which were guided by the findings of Focus' 2017 potential study regarding total achievable potential available at Focus' $100 million annual funding level.
-All goals are now set in lifecycle terms, rather than the annual therms the Commission previously used.
-The Commission revised the 2019-2022 savings goals in October 2021.
-The electric net life cycle savings target is 25,432 GWh for 2019-2022 or 1,695 GWh first-year savings across 2019- 2022, translating to roughly ~0.6% of sales per year on a net basis (0.8% of sales on a gross basis).
-The net life cycle natural gas savings goal is 1,253 MMTherms for measures implemented in 2019-2022, or 84 MMTherms of first-year savings, equating to between 0.4-0.5% savings as a percent of sales on a net basis (~0.6% of sales on a gross basis).
+In November 2022 the Commission set four-year savings goals for the 2023-2026 period (Quad IV), which were guided by the findings of Focus' 2021 potential study in conjunction with past program performance and market conditions.
+All goals are set in lifecycle terms.
+The electric net lifecycle savings target is 22,173 GWh for 2023-2026 or approximately 341 GWh first-year savings across 2023-2026, translating to roughly ~0.5% of sales per year on a net basis (0.70% of sales on a gross basis).
+The Quad IV (2023-2026) net life cycle natural gas savings goal is 543 MMTherms, or 35 MMTherms of first-year savings, equating to 0.2% savings as a percent of sales on a net basis (~0.3% of sales on a gross basis).

 The Commission has established a quadrennial lifecycle savings goal in MMBtu.
 Minimum goals are set as 90% of fuel-specific goals.
 Once the Program Administrator achieves 90% of the fuel-specific goal, it can achieve the remainder of the MMBtu goal with either fuel.